LSUHSC-CAIPP-Core-B/CoreSystemsApp/README.md

 ##  Web App

-The app is separated into a few parts based on access level required and functionality.
+The app is divided into several sections based on required access levels and functionality.

 ###  Login

-You have to login into your account the access the app.
-Each user have different roles that grant specific access.
+You must log in to your account to access the app.
+Each user has a specific role that grants them different levels of access.

-Login system is implemented with *flask_login* with added custom roles.
-The roles are:
+The login system is implemented with *Flask_Login* and includes custom roles.
+Roles:

 - Admin